"The tourist operators are the backbone of our country. We make it hard on them, we make it hard on ourselves."

 This article was first published in September 2006.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

 To learn more about traveling to the Cook Islands, contact the Cook Islands Tourism Corporation at (866) 280-1739 or go online to www.cook-islands.com.
 AAA Travel can assist you with airfare, vacation packages, hotel accommodations, passport photographs, and international driving permits.
-Go to aaa.com/travel, or visit a AAA branch office for more information.
+Visit a AAA branch office for more information.